 The Data Protection Act provides a framework to ensure that personal information about living persons is shared appropriately.
 The circumstances in which information can be shared are explained to parents/carers at registration, in the format of a data protection page and they sign a form to acknowledge they have read this and understand the circumstances when information may be shared without their consent.
 We are obliged to share confidential information without authorisation from the person who provided it, or to whom it relates, if it is in the public interest.
 This is when it is to prevent a crime from being committed or intervene where one may have happened or to prevent harm to a child or adult; or not sharing it could be worse than the outcome of having shared it.

-Data Protection Form can be found in Appendix One.
+Data Protection Notice can be found in Appendix One.

-The decision should never be made as an individual, but with the back-up of the Nursery Management Committee Chairman.
+The decision should never be made as an individual, but with the back-up of the Nursery Management Committee Chairperson.
 The three critical criteria are:

 - Where there is evidence that the child is suffering, or is at risk of suffering, significant harm.